Faculty: Mr. Knox Sutterfield

 Students will be expected to work diligently and practice regularly, fostering the improvement of individual musicianship as well as a polished, cohesive choral ensemble.

 The audition-based Trinitones represent the long standing tradition of musical excellence at Trinity-Pawling.
 Founded by former director, Paul Nelson, this group has performed at such prestigious venues as the United Nations and Avery Fisher Hall at Lincoln Center.
-The Trinitones are active both in the concert hall and in the community: the Trinitones will begin a service project in the fall of 2010.
+The Trinitones are active both in the concert hall and in the community.

 The Glee Club (formerly The Screamers)